Network security

 Successful Zero Trust deployment relies on the organization's ability to identify and categorize the used assets, resources, and data, establishing a clear and comprehensive security policy.
 Afterward, it can be used as a reference for network segmentation and other actions.

-How does IAM fit in Zero Trust?
+How does IAM fit in the Zero Trust framework?

 A holistic Zero Trust strategy should consider factors like the session's context, the workforce identity, the device's state, and the accessed data's sensitivity.
 This is where IAM comes in, requiring additional authentication prompts or limiting available functionalities.
 This model protects against external threats and untrusted user actions and ensures employees use organizational resources responsibly.

-While single sign-on and other authentication techniques can help automate aspects of IAM (by providing additional layers of security), users still have to verify themselves when moving from one part of the network to another.
-This helps to establish and maintain strong identity verification and access controls before allowing access to any network resources.
+Single sign-on and other methods help automate identity and access management by adding extra layers of security.
+However, users still have to verify themselves when accessing different network areas.
+This ensures strong identity checks and access controls before reaching any network resources.

-The importance of identity and access management
+Importance of identity and access management

 The importance of IAM is highlighted by the fact that weak workforce security is one of the most significant factors in data breaches.
 Hackers target employees, exploiting them as the weak link to access sensitive data and systems.
-Therefore, IAM plays a crucial role in an organization's cybersecurity strategy.
+Therefore, identity and access management plays a crucial role in an organization's cybersecurity strategy.

-Helps to secure sensitive data
+Securing sensitive data

 Therefore, securing sensitive business information is essential to maintain the company's reputation and ensure business continuity.
 IAM allows businesses to control who can access their data and applications, ensuring that sensitive information is accessible only to authorized individuals.

-Reduces risk of insider threats
+Reduced risk of insider threats

 Insider threats pose a significant risk to businesses.
 Due to elevated privileges, insiders already have access to sensitive information, making it easier to steal or misuse.
 In addition, insiders are much harder to control and pinpoint hackers outside the organization's network.

-Improves operational efficiency
+Improved operational efficiency

 IAM can help organizations streamline their access management process.
 This can reduce the time and effort required to manage user access.
 In large corporations, this can be a real lifesaver.